 Each student shares an apartment with several other students.
 All apartments are fully furnished and have complete cooking facilities (including pans, flatware, etc.) and laundry facilities.
 Apartments are equipped with pillows, linens, towels, and a hair dryer, and are professionally cleaned before and during the term.
 All apartments have wireless Internet access.
 The large apartments have two bathrooms.

-Friday, May 26, is the move-in date for the apartments.
-(Please note that the departure date is the day before, Thursday, May 25, since the trans-Atlantic flight is an overnight flight.)
-Friday, June 23, is the move-out date.
-Students must vacate apartments on the morning of June 23, so that the cleaning staff may begin preparing the apartments for the next group of students.
+Monday, May 27, is the move-in date for the apartments.
+(Please note that the departure date is the day before, Sunday, May 26, since the trans-Atlantic flight is an overnight flight.)
+Saturday, June 22, is the move-out date.
+Students must vacate apartments at 10:00 a.m. on the morning of June 22, so that the cleaning staff may begin preparing the apartments for the next group of students.